Byron/gitoxide/crate-status.md

 ### git-repository
 * [x] initialize
     * [ ] Proper configuration depending on platform (e.g. ignorecase, filemode, …)
+* [ ] All mutations are multi-process safe and this is tested and configurable (i.e. abort or wait if lock is encountered)
 * [ ] [Signed commits and tags](https://github.com/Byron/gitoxide/issues/12)
 * [ ] clone
     * [ ] shallow